ljunggren/boozang-docs/README.md

 ## Signing  up / Logging in

 You can sign-up for Boozang from the Boozang homepage at Https://boozang.com.
 The sign-up link will take you to https://ai.boozang.com.
-If you are in Europe or Asia try switching to our European site https://eu.booznag.com.
-These are the Boozang application servers which are responsible for communicating with any instances of the Boozang tool, which is running locally on the client-side.
+If you are in Europe or Asia, try switching to our European site https://eu.boozang.com.
+These are the Boozang application servers, which are responsible for communicating with any instances of the Boozang tool, which is running locally on the client-side.

 This is also where an administrator can maintain different teams and different projects, without having to launch anything client-side.

 ## Creating and launching a project

-As soon as you have signed up you can go ahead and create your first project in the Cloud dashboard, by clicking the button "Create Project".
+As soon as you have signed up, you can go ahead and create your first project in the Cloud dashboard, by clicking the button: "Create Project".
 There are a lot of options available here, but the only thing required is the project name.

 ![](images/create-project.png)

 ## Installation Options
-Boozang is completely hosted in the Cloud and supports running from client-side without a client-side installation.
+Boozang is completely hosted in the Cloud and runs client-side without any installation.
 We recommend using the Chrome browser extension, even if it's not mandatory.

 ###### Installing the Chrome extension